 If you are looking for state-of-the-industry products and services for FBI, DHS or TSA-compliant identification management systems, you’ve come to the right place.
-With main offices located in Greenville, South Carolina, idSoftware’s vision is to provide the latest applications for positive identification in critical environments.
+With main offices located in Greenville, South Carolina and Jacksonville, Florida, idSoftware’s vision is to provide the latest applications for positive identification in critical environments.
 Our goal is to deliver the latest technology solutions that will complement your workflow and workforce, as well as provide the highest level of personalized service that you can expect and appreciate.

 As a leading developer in rapid identification, idSoftware delivers a unique portfolio of connected functionality with a focus on excellence and innovation.
 Currently, we serve a wide range of state and local governments, law enforcement, criminal justice, maritime facilities and high security environments delivering tailored solutions for identification management systems.
 Whatever your demands, idSoftware makes sure you always know the WHO, WHEN and WHERE of all digital identities.

 Biometric technology has improved dramatically in the last few years, and idSoftware’s biometric applications are interoperable, allowing for easy integration into your existing infrastructures.
 Our innovative solutions are rapid, reliable and ready to install when you need them.
 Each individual application offers standalone performance, and when combined, they are unprecedented within the industry.
 Our technology provides the most advanced, accurate, integrated rapid identification management systems available today.